ietf-wg-cellar/matroska-specification/notes.md

 taken in account.
 Usually, all audio and subtitle `BlockGroups` or `SimpleBlocks` are RAPs.
 They are independent of each other and can be played randomly.

-Video tracks on the other hand often use references to previous and future frames for better coding efficiency.
+On the other hand, video tracks often use references to previous and future frames for better coding efficiency.
 Frames with such reference **MUST** either contain one or more `ReferenceBlock` Elements in their `BlockGroup` or **MUST** be marked as non-keyframe in a `SimpleBlock`; see (#simpleblock-structure).